John Perkins (author)

 John Perkins (born January 28, 1945) is an American author.
-His best known book is Confessions of an Economic Hit Man (2004), in which Perkins describes playing a role in a process of economic colonization of Third World countries on behalf of what he portrays as a cabal of corporations, banks, and the United States government.
-The book's claims were met with skepticism and rebuttal by some involved parties.
+His best known book is Confessions of an Economic Hit Man (2004), in which Perkins describes playing a role in a process of economic colonization of Third World countries on behalf of what he portrays as a cabal of corporations, banks, international financial institutions, and the United States government.
+The book's claims were contested by some involved parties.
 The book spent more than 70 weeks on the New York Times bestseller list.

 Perkins has also written about mystical aspects of indigenous cultures, including shamanism.

-Biography
+Life and career

 Perkins graduated from the Tilton School in 1963.
 He subsequently attended Middlebury College for two years before dropping out.
 He later earned a Bachelor of Science degree in business administration from Boston University in 1968.
 He was a Peace Corps Volunteer in Ecuador from 1968 to 1970.
 He spent the 1970s working for the Boston strategic-consulting firm Chas.
 T. Main; he claims to have been screened for this job by the National Security Agency (NSA) and subsequently hired by Einar Greve, a member of the firm (alleged by Perkins to have been acting as an NSA liaison, a claim that Greve has denied).
 Perkins claims that he was seduced and trained as an "economic hitman" by a mysterious businesswoman named Claudine, who used his NSA personality profile to manipulate and control him.

-As Chief Economist at Chas.
+As chief economist at Chas.
 T. Main, Perkins claims to have advised the World Bank, United Nations, IMF, U.S. Treasury Department, Fortune 500 corporations, and countries in Africa, Asia, Latin America, and the Middle East.
 Perkins alleges that he worked directly with heads of state and CEOs of major companies.
 Perkins's time at Chas T. Main provides the basis for his subsequent claims that, as an "economic hit man", he was charged with inducing developing countries to borrow large amounts of money, designated to pay for questionable infrastructure investments, but ultimately with a view to making the debt-laden countries more dependent, economically and politically, upon the West.

-In the 1980s Perkins left Main and founded and directed an independent energy company.
+In the 1980s, Perkins left Main and founded and directed an independent energy company.
 Perkins implies in New Confessions of an Economic Hitman, published in 2016, that he was poisoned in 2005 on behalf of the NSA or CIA.
 Doctors diagnosed him with diverticulosis.